mechpen/mechpen.github.io/src/posts/2020-07-25-k8s-cpu/index.md

 0,2-7
 ```

-Thus processes in the other containers are not scheduled to CPU 1.
+Thus processes in the other containers are not scheduled on CPU 1.

 ## 4. Customize `kubepods` cgroup

 The above discussions are within the `kubepods` cgroups.
-The other
+The system
-system processes are not controlled by the above rules.
-For example,
+processes are not under the `kubepods` cgroup and not controlled by
-a user could ssh to the node and run a process on CPU 1, even the CPU
+the above rules.
+For example, a user could ssh to the node and run a
-is allocated to container "foo".
+process on CPU 1, even the CPU is "exclusively" allocated to container
+"foo" in kubernetes.

 The problem can be solved by pre-defining `kubepods` cgroups to
-allocate exclusive CPUs for pods, then passing the customized
+allocate exclusive CPUs for kubernetes pods, then passing the
-`kubepods` cgroup to `kubelet` via the `--cgroup-root` option.
+customized `kubepods` cgroup to `kubelet` via the `--cgroup-root`
+option.
+(I didn't try this out.)

 ## 5. Extra